smolskig/smolskig/README.md

 - ![node-icon](https://user-images.githubusercontent.com/50807768/88297165-f93f5880-ccd5-11ea-8a2d-f352de3fd9f7.png)  Node

 #### ✍️ Design
-#### As a front-end developer i also need to work with some Design tecnologies, in order to improve the beauty of my interfaces.
+#### As a front-end developer i also need to work with some Design technologies, in order to improve the beauty of my interfaces.

 - ![figma-icon](https://user-images.githubusercontent.com/50807768/88301054-8edce700-ccda-11ea-8bae-311e951651fe.png) Figma